SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 ## Creating SLO Monitors

 :::note
-[Alert Responses](/docs/alerts/monitors/alert-response) are not supported for SLO-based monitors.
+[Alert Responses](/docs/alerts/monitors/alert-response) are not yet supported for SLO-based monitors.
 Notifications will provide information and links to SLO dashboards.
 :::

 Create one or more monitors as needed for your SLO.
 We recommend creating separate monitors for SLI-based and Burn Rate-based condition types.
-You can access SLO monitors through the [SLO Details](#Previewing-slos) or from the Monitors list page.
+You can access SLO monitors through your SLO Details or from the Monitors list page.

 You will receive notifications according to monitor configurations, such as email messages and Slack channel posts.
 Use the variable `{{SloDashboardUrl}}` in your connection payloads, which will generate an SLO dashboard link in notifications.
 This variable will be included automatically in email notifications.

 The Alert Response page is not supported for SLO-based monitors at this time.
 Notifications will provide access to the SLO dashboard when warning and critical triggers occur.

 Monitor notifications may auto-resolve.
-See [Auto-Resolving Notifications](#Auto-resolving_Notifications) for details according to the evaluation type (Windows or Request) and compliance type (Calendar or Rolling).
+See [Auto-Resolving Notifications](/docs/observability/reliability-management-slo/create-slo/#auto-resolving-notifications) for details according to the evaluation type (Windows or Request) and compliance type (Calendar or Rolling).

 You can create one condition type for your SLO monitor, either an SLI trigger or Error Budget trigger.
 You can create one condition type for your SLO monitor, either a SLI condition or Error Budget condition.
 We support configuring a threshold value per critical and warning trigger for that condition type.